ittayd/mediawiki-docker/README.md

 Do not edit the `Dockerfile`s directly.
 Changes should be made in the `Dockerfile-*.template` files and applied by running `update.sh`.

-After building the image, run it with -it, it needs to get a onedrive token interactively.
+After building the image, run it with -it, it needs to:
+* ask for username & password to send emails through google
+* get a onedrive token interactively.
 Also, port forward, if needed, to port 80.

-Copy and edit .\overlay\common\www-data\var\www\html\ExtraLocalConfig.ini, then `docker cp ExtraLocalConfig.ini mediawiki:/var/www/html/`

 The SQLite database is copied every night at 2:00 to a folder under /home/www-data/OneDrive and synced to onedrive.